Cost of Owning a Chinese Shar-Pei

 Owning a Chinese Shar-Pei is a significant financial commitment over their 8-12 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+At 45-60 lbs and with a typical 8-12 yrs lifespan, the Chinese Shar-Pei rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 Few breeds combine steady enthusiasm with the Chinese Shar-Pei's distinctive character quite so effectively.

 First-Year Expenses